Revisiting My Revisit to War of the Spark: The Exhaustive Draft Guide

 I often answer a bunch of questions on my reddit threads; the one for this article is here: https://www.reddit.com/r/MagicArena/comments/dnbhkb/war_of_the_spark_draft_guide_war_ranked_draft_is/.
 Of specific interest, I explained why proliferate decks are so powerful in the format, why they’re really not that hard to put together either, and gave some examples of great proliferate decks I’ve drafted.
 I also talked a bit about the importance of staying open in WAR, and gave some details about my winrates and experience playing the format.

-I offer in-person discord coaching!
+I am an infinite drafter on Arena having profited something like 40k gems, make high mythic often, and offer in-person discord coaching!
 If you’re interested, please private message me/leave a comment on reddit or you can DM me if you are part of the arenazone discord (linked below).
 Rates are negotiable.

-Lola’s stream (a good friend of mine and fellow infinite drafter): www.twitch.tv/justlolaman and his WAR tier list (I worked with him on the M20 one and likely will again next set but not on this one.
-I don’t agree with all of it, but do respect his skill): https://docs.google.com/spreadsheets/d/1z_KrNOeOEeKdpX7H5qLC4OLX_6QL-lhocg-T9Bn2cDQ/edit#gid=1225276753
+Lola’s stream (a good friend of mine and fellow infinite drafter): www.twitch.tv/justlolaman and his WAR tier list (I worked with him on the M20 one) with his ratings under J at the top there: https://docs.google.com/spreadsheets/d/1z_KrNOeOEeKdpX7H5qLC4OLX_6QL-lhocg-T9Bn2cDQ/edit#gid=1225276753.
+I don’t agree with all of his ratings obviously, but the vast majority are great.

 The MTG Arena Zone discord: https://discord.gg/SPYMExR.
 Engage with your favourite arenazone content creators there, myself included!